The Pentacon Six System

 Cropped image, with sensor dirt arrowed

-In these two images, the dirt can be cloned out, but in other images where it was on a person’s face or other area of detail, correcting the damage was time-consuming, difficult and sometimes not entirely satisfactory.
+In these two images, the dirt can be cloned out, but in other images where it was on a person’s face or another area of detail, correcting the damage was time-consuming, difficult and sometimes not entirely satisfactory.
 Don’t be surprised if each time you fire the shutter on your digital SLR you find yourself asking, “Will this picture be spoilt by muck on the sensor?”

 Dead Pixels